-An investment in our securities involves risks.
-You should consider carefully the following risk factors, together with all of the other information included in, or incorporated by reference into, this prospectus and any prospectus supplement in evaluating an investment in our securities.
 This prospectus also contains forward-looking statements that involve risks and uncertainties.
 Please read "Forward-Looking Statements."
 Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described below and the other information included in, or incorporated by reference into, this prospectus.
-If any of these risks occur, our business, financial condition or results of operations could be adversely affected.
+If any of these risks were to occur, our business, results of operations, cash flows and financial condition could be materially adversely affected.
+In that case, the trading price of our common units could decline, and you could lose part or all of your investment.